webative-net/sysdev-frontend-2021/README.md

 2. After selecting a city the select menu loses focus.
 Fix the app so that the focus is preserved after new data is presented to the user.

+   **I fixed the issue by passing the id of the currently selected item to the main function, in the _onchange_ event and restoring the focus later by using the received id.**

 3. Change the plotting code to use a library instead.
 You can choose whichever you like but add it as a dependency to package.json.
 Adapt the data preprocessing code if needed.